Miami Heat Rumors: Call-Up Okaro White; James Johnson And Wayne Ellington Trade Chips?

 The Miami Heat has been one of the most disappointing teams in the NBA.
 The Heat have had several issues on and off the court.

-Miami went through dramatic roster changes this past offseason and weren’t expected to be a playoff team.
-But it would of been hard to imagine the Heat falling as far as they have.
+Miami went through dramatic roster changes this past offseason and wasn’t expected to be a playoff team.
+But it would have been hard to imagine the Heat falling as far as they have.

-Miami has the second worst record in the NBA at 11-30.
-The Heat have lost four straight and 18-of-22 overall.
+Miami has the second-worst record in the NBA at 11-30.
+The Heat have lost four straight, and they are 18-of-22 overall.
 The Heat rank 29th in the league in scoring, averaging 98.2 points a game, as well as second to last in offensive rating (100.6).
 They also rank 28th in the league in efficiency field goal percentage at 48.9 percent.

 Miami has eight players averaging double-figures this season.
 This is both a good thing and a curse.
 The good news is that several players are contributing on a regular basis.
-The bad news is that having so many players in double-figures generally means that the team doesn’t have a go to scorer, which the Heat don’t, or that the team has had a lot of injury issues — which the Heat has had.
+The bad news is that having so many players in double-figures generally means that the team doesn’t have a go-to scorer, which the Heat don’t, or that the team has had a lot of injury issues, which is the case for Miami.

-None of the the Heat’s top-eight players have appeared in each of the team’s 41 games, in fact, no Heat player has played in every game this year.
-Goran Dragic, the team’s leading scorer, has missed eight games and Hassan Whiteside, who is second on the team in scoring, has not played in four games.
+None of the the Heat’s top-eight players have appeared in each of the team’s 41 games.
+In fact, no Heat player has played in every game this year.
+Goran Dragic, the team’s leading scorer, has missed eight games, and Hassan Whiteside, who is second on the team in scoring, has not played in four games.
 In total, the Heat’s top-10 players have missed a combined 118 games.

-Currently, the Heat have only 11 healthy players as Josh Richardson, Justise Winslow, Chris Bosh and Josh McRoberts are out with injuries.
-Richardson has missed the last three games with a foot issue and is expected to miss at least a couple of more weeks per Tim Reynolds of the Associated Press.
+Currently, the Heat have only 11 healthy players as Josh Richardson, Justise Winslow, Chris Bosh, and Josh McRoberts are out with injuries.
+Richardson has missed the last three games with a foot issue and is expected to miss at least a couple of more weeks, per Tim Reynolds of the Associated Press.

 Josh Richardson will miss at least two weeks.
 That sounds like the bare minimum.